At Yogi Counseling, We Specialize in:

 Welcome to Yogi Counseling!

-At Yogi Counseling, we specialize in supporting people navigating the complexities of Complex PTSD (C-PTSD), grief, religious abuse, political trauma, spiritual exploration, and the deep inner work of healing.
+At Yogi Counseling, we specialize in supporting people navigating the complexities of Complex PTSD (C-PTSD), grief, religious abuse, political trauma, spiritual exploration, ADHD/Autism/AuDHD in highly sensitive people, and the deep inner work of healing.

 What is C-PTSD and Why Does it Matter?

-We offer an integrated, phase-based approach to trauma care grounded in the most recent guidelines from the American Psychological Association for treating complex trauma —which you can read more about here!
+We offer an integrated, phase-based approach to complex trauma care grounded in the most recent guidelines from the American Psychological Association for treating complex trauma, which you can read more about here!

-• Grounding and stabilization stage—in this stage, we focus on preparing the nervous system for deeper trauma work.
+• Phase 1: Grounding and Stabilization: in this stage, we focus on preparing the nervous system for deeper therapeutic (or trauma) work.
 We use:

 • Mindfulness practices to build awareness of triggers and body responses to trauma